Usmansharafa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 9-John_Doe
 This script sets the mode of the file 'hello' to '-rwxr-x-wx'
 ## 10-mirror_permissions
 This is a script that sets the mode of the file 'hello' the same as 'olleh''s mode
+## 11-directories_permissions
+This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users